Kontiki-Games/swift_look_at_doc/doc_proj/docs/index.md

 ![11_clamp_value](img/11_clamp_value.jpg)

 * Oh, the problem is the degree of rotation is out of range.
-So we can set a large number for the property Look at Clamp and try it again.
+So we can set a larger number for the property Look at Clamp and try it again.

 ![13_show_cone](img/13_show_cone.jpg)